Facepunch/chippy-docs/docs/tutorials/unit.md

 }
 ```

-<i>The unit on the left has no shader, while the unit on the right has a subtle cloudy coloring.</i>
+<i>The unit on the left has no "shader", while the unit on the right has a subtle cloudy coloring.</i>
 <img src="https://files.facepunch.com/ryleigh/1b1111b1/shader.png" />

 ## Speech Bubbles